 To remain in Biology Honors students must maintain a cumulative GPR at Texas A&M of 3.5 and an Honors GPR of 3.25.
 Students falling below these standards will be placed on probation for the next semester.
 Students unable to meet these standards for a second consecutive semester will be dismissed from Biology Honors.

-Grade requirements to earn Biology Honors at time of graduation
+Grade Requirements to earn a Biology Honors at time of Graduation

 All Honors courses will be designated as Honors on a student’s official transcript.
 Students completing the Biology Honors program will have the departmental Honors distinction, as well as any earned university or college level distinctions, noted on their official transcript.